Tutorial - Logging

 If you stop and restart your recordstore application and refresh or re-visit

-Notice that you are still seeing other INFO messages from components whose names start grnc
+Notice that you are still seeing other INFO messages from components whose names start grnc.
+These components

 File logging